cartagenae/X_Walk/README.md

 ## Requirements (Windows users only)

 ```
-If you're running X Walk from a Mac or Linux, Git and Python are already installed in your system
+If you're running X Walk from a Mac or Linux, then Git and Python are already installed in your system
 ```

 ### Git